 Holding Drivers Accountable for Their Negligence

-Drivers are responsible for operating their trucks with reasonable care and caution.
+Truck drivers are responsible for operating their trucks with reasonable care and caution.
+However, some truckers violated traffic laws that lead to trucking accidents.
+Some common traffic violations include:

 How Do You Hold Trucking Companies Accountable for Their Negligence?

-Many companies are liable for the actions of their drivers.
-We can also hold them liable for their careless actions if they contributed to your accident.
+Many trucking companies are liable for the actions of their drivers.
+We can also hold the truck company liable for their careless actions if they contributed to your accident because of:

-If a driver had a history of negligent behavior and was hired anyway, the company should share that driver's responsibility for a wreck.
+If a truck driver had a history of negligent behavior and was hired anyway, the company should share that driver's responsibility for a wreck.
 Similarly, trucking companies must operate their business properly, including training, maintenance, and enforcing regulations.
+The trucking industry is highly regulated, and if the trucking company did not adhere to federal and state laws and regulations, your attorney could hold them accountable.

 For example, the Federal Motor Carrier Safety Administration sets regulations for the hours of service that truck drivers must follow.
 If a company does not enforce drivers taking the required breaks, they are liable if a driver falls asleep at the wheel and causes an accident.